 A product roadmap is a plan that communicates what’s going to happen in the product development process for the next few months, year, and so on.
 It’s when management, product managers, and designers put on paper what they’re going to build and when.
 When product and design teams are planning their roadmap, features and initiatives make it onto the list for a variety of different reasons, including passion and politics.
 In reality, though, there is only really one good reason for something to make it onto the product roadmap: it answers end users’ needs and solves real-life problems for target users.

 This is exactly where UX research comes in handy.
 User experience researchers use both quantitative and qualitative methodology, both quickly and reliably, to understand what your users’ needs and remaining challenges are.
+Before you launch into your UX software and start prototyping, it's important to really understand the user experience you want to build.

 For example, let’s say that your company has a financial planning platform for small business owners.
 With a team of passionate professionals, you could probably create a list a mile long with cool and interesting features that would result in endless debates and prioritization difficulties.
 But if you use UXR methodology, you can start off with a list of key problems to solve.
 What are the most difficult challenges and pressing issues that small business owners face daily when they’re managing their finances?
 What unsolved problems do they have when they use your product, or your competitors’ platforms, when trying to address those challenges?